JeanBuenfil/Language-Classification-CNN/README.md

 ### nahuatl
 nahuatl_ten_seconds: Contains all the ten seconds clips from the selected audios
-nahuatl_one_second: Contain all the one second clips from the ten seconds clips
+nahuatl_one_second: Contain all the one second clips from the ten seconds clips chosen_one_speaker_audios.txt: Contains the info about the audios selected from the original corpus after separating the speakers into different channels that were after clipped and stored in the folder nahuatl_ten_seconds

 ### spanish
 original: Contains the original audio files before any kind of processing